YarnSpinnerTool/YarnSpinner/YarnSpinner.Diagnostics/Definitions/YS0047-TypeSolverTimeout.md

     The type solver exceeded its time limit while resolving this expression.
 defaultSeverity: error
 published: v3.2.0
-examples:
-    # Testing a timeout is unfeasible in CI
+skip_test_generation: true # Testing a timeout is unfeasible in CI
-    - script: skip_test_generation
 ---